Jump to:

 Available or current treatment guidelines

-Conservative care for FAI syndrome includes education, activity modifications to avoid hip impingement, oral analgesia, intra-articular steroid injection and watchful waiting.
-Injections with steroid and local anesthetic are typically employed for diagnostic, prognostic, and therapeutic purposes, as well as to provide relief while the hip pain takes its natural course.28 The published literature considers a conservative care trial as appropriate.28 Intra-articular steroid injection can be considered as conservative care, but this intervention is also a diagnostic instrument to confirm intra-articular hip pathology.1
+Conservative care for FAI syndrome includes education, activity modifications to avoid hip impingement, oral analgesia, intra-articular steroid injection, watchful waiting, and physical therapy.
+Injections with steroid and local anesthetic are typically employed for diagnostic, prognostic, and therapeutic purposes, as well as to provide relief while the hip pain takes its natural course.38 However, a recent systematic review suggests its diagnostic utility in FAI syndrome is not well supported, citing heterogeneity, bias, and mixed conclusions from the limited number of studies available.39

-The goals of physiotherapy-led rehabilitation are to reduce symptoms and physical impairments through improving range of motion, strength and restoring neuromuscular control.29 A staged approach of exercise-based programs focusing on the core hip musculature has been described in the literature.12,29 Almost half of available articles reviewing non-operative treatment of FAI support physiotherapy-led rehabilitation.2 The goals of rehabilitation program in the non-operative setting are to use joint mobilization, pain-free range of motion, and strengthening exercises to help restore the normal mobility of the hip joint.30
+The goals of physiotherapy-led rehabilitation are to reduce symptoms and physical impairments through improving range of motion, strength, and restoring neuromuscular control.
+Non-operative treatment protocols for FAI syndrome have been established such as personalized hip therapy (PHT), with evidence supporting supervised, core-focused, and active strengthening physical therapy protocols.40,41 The goals of rehabilitation program in the non-operative setting are to use joint mobilization, pain-free range of motion, and strengthening exercises to help restore the normal mobility and function of the hip joint.42

 Physical therapy should also address pelvic tilt which has been shown to be significantly related to FAI.
-Increased anterior pelvic tilt may result loss of internal rotation and early occurrence of FAI.31 Anterior pelvic tilt maybe habitual in some patients or associated with poor spinopelvic biomechanics and lumbar mobility.
+Increased anterior pelvic tilt may result in loss of internal rotation and early occurrence of FAI.43 Anterior pelvic tilt may be habitual in some patients or associated with poor spinopelvic biomechanics and lumbar mobility.
 Thus, reducing anterior pelvic tilt can be achieved through neuromuscular re-education.
-This, however, maybe challenging in patients with significant degenerative lumbar spine in which there might be limited room for improvement of lumbosacral motion.32 Another possible limiting factor to response to physical therapy is femoral version variation.
-Decreased femoral version is becoming increasingly recognized as contributing factor to the development of hip pain in patients with FAI and may explain poor response to treatment.33
+This, however, may be challenging in patients with degenerative lumbar spine pathology in which there might be limited room for improvement of lumbosacral motion.44 Another possible limiting factor to response to physical therapy is femoral version variation.
+Decreased femoral version is becoming increasingly recognized as contributing factor to the development of hip pain in patients with FAI and may explain poor response to treatment.45

 At different disease stages